Resource Access Control Facility: Books

-The first text book published (first printing December 2007) aimed at giving security professionals an introduction to the concepts and conventions of how RACF is designed and administered was Mainframe Basics for Security Professionals: Getting Started with RACF by Ori Pomerantz (Author), Barbara Vander Weele (Author), Mark Nelson (Author), Tim Hahn (Author).
+The first text book published (first printing December 2007) aimed at giving security professionals an introduction to the concepts and conventions of how RACF is designed and administered was Mainframe Basics for Security Professionals: Getting Started with RACF by Ori Pomerantz, Barbara Vander Weele, Mark Nelson, and Tim Hahn.

 Evolution

 RACF has continuously evolved to support such modern security features as digital certificates/public key infrastructure services, LDAP interfaces, and case sensitive IDs/passwords.
 The latter is a reluctant concession to promote interoperability with other systems, such as Unix and Linux.
 The underlying zSeries (now IBM Z) hardware works closely with RACF.
 For example, digital certificates are protected within tamper-proof cryptographic processors.
 Major mainframe subsystems, especially Db2, use RACF to provide multi-level security (MLS).

 Its primary competitors have been ACF2 and TopSecret, both now produced by CA Technologies.